albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

       .map( mapToOffice() );
 ```

-Differenet from [the update test example we saw in the previous section]({{ '/docs/data/custom-queries/update/#replicate-problem' | absolute_url }}), we don't have a method we can take advantage from to coordinate the delete operations.
+Different from [the update test example we saw in the previous section]({{ '/docs/data/custom-queries/update/#replicate-problem' | absolute_url }}), we don't have a method we can take advantage from to coordinate the delete operations.

 We have to rely on another approach.
-Instead, of coordinating, we can bombard the delete operation using multiple threads and assert that only one of them succeeds.
-At a first glance this seems easy and should work.
-Unfortunately this is a matter of chance and we may be able to run the test and the succeed when these should fail.
-Using such approach we are subject to chance.
+Instead, of coordinating two threads to reproduce the problem, we can bombard the delete operation using multiple threads and assert that only one of them succeeds.
+At a first glance this seems easy and should do the trick.
+Unfortunately, this is a matter of chance and we may be able to run the test and the succeed when these should fail.
+Using such approach, we are subject to chance.

+Say that we are running the tests on a machine that has one core/CPU and each thread that is used to bombard the delete operation is executed in sequence.
+This setup will make our test ineffective as each thread is only executed after the previous one finishes.

-Alternatively, we can introduce a hook method which we can use to coordinate the flow.
-The downside of using a hook method is that, we are modifying the code to accomodate our tests.
-The hook method is only available for testing and nothing else.
+Alternatively, we can introduce a hook method, which we can use to coordinate the flow.
+The downside of using a hook method is that, we are modifying the code to accommodate our tests.
+The hook method is only required by this particular test and nothing else.

-We will use the first approach which is less invasive on the code.
+We will use the first approach (bombarding the delete operation) which is less invasive on the code.

 1. Create new integration test